How to spot a fake IRS letter and what to do about it

 Urgency

-Official letters won’t threaten you with legal action or demand immediate payment but offer payment options and ways to respond and resolve issues.
+Official letters won’t threaten you with legal action or demand immediate payment.
+Instead, they typically offer reasonable payment options and ways to resolve issues.

-Urgent wording and language demanding immediate payment through odd ways, such as wire transfers, is a characteristic of scam IRS letters.
+Urgent wording or aggressive language demanding immediate payment are strong warning signs of potential scam IRS letters.

 Verify contact information

-All IRS phone numbers and website addresses should match those on the IRS.gov website, and a specific notice number or reference code may be at the top or bottom of the letter.
+All IRS phone numbers and website addresses should match those on its official websites, and a specific IRS notice number or reference code may be at the top or bottom of the letter.

 Seek additional help

-You can also report it to the Federal Trade Commission (FTC) at ReportFraud.ftc.gov.
-If the fraud involves threats or potential identity theft, don’t hesitate to file a report with your local police department.
+You can also report fraud to the Federal Trade Commission (FTC) at ReportFraud.ftc.gov.
+If a scam involves threats or potential identity theft, file a report with your local police department as well.

 If you suspect you may be the victim of an identity thief, check out the FTC’s website at IdentityTheft.gov for helpful resources and steps to take for recovery.